-This publication presents the ECCC Single Programming Document (SPD) 2024-2026 as approved by the Governing Board of the ECCC in Decision No GB/2023/8.
+This publication presents the consolidation of two amendments approved by ECCC GB in October and November respectively, in Decision No GB/2024/12 that supported the autonomy process.
+A notification was also sent to the ECCC GB on 12 December 2024 to align the budget received with the published budget.
+The initial ECCC Single Programming Document (SPD) 2024-2026 has been approved by the Governing Board of the ECCC in Decision No GB/2023/8.
 The Governing Board may amend the Single Programming Document 2024-2026 at any time.
 The ECCC has the right to alter, update or remove the publication or any of its contents.